MicrosoftDocs/enterprise-graph-docs-pr/enterprise-graph/create-conflation-model.md

 ---
-title: Using conflation models in Enterprise Graph by Microsoft
+title: Create a conflation model in Enterprise Graph by Microsoft
-description: How to create a conflation model in Enterprise Graph by Microsoft
+description: Learn how to create a conflation model in Enterprise Graph by Microsoft
 author: microsteve

 ms.service: enterprise-graph